ZaynabLunat/my-website/README.md

-# Welcome to my personal website—a place where I will share more about myself, my passion for UX/UI design, and showcase projects I will have completed, am working on, or have conceptualized through the Ideas page.
+# My personal website—a place where I will share more about myself, my passion for UX/UI design, and showcase projects I will have completed, am working on, or have conceptualized through the Ideas page.

 ## This website is being built using React and Next.js frameworks to put into practice the skills I've learned over the past two weeks.
 The primary focus is to create a seamless user experience while highlighting my love for UX/UI design.